 CaseyGerry is San Diego’s oldest and most experienced personal injury law firm.
 Our attorneys put clients’ health and best interests first as we work to get full and fair compensation for medical expenses, pain and suffering, and more.

-If you or loved one is being or has been sexually assaulted, abused, or harassed, we can explain your rights and your options.
+If you or a loved one is being or has been sexually assaulted, abused, or harassed, we can explain your rights and your options.
 We welcome you to contact the firm at (619) 238-1811 to schedule a free consultation.

 What should I do if I believe I have been drugged and sexually assaulted?